 Scholarships and Financial Assistance

 The MFA program has been able to assist select students in finding support for their experience abroad in the form of scholarships, teaching positions, and private funding.
 Many students receive support from UNLV's Office of International Programs, which offers study abroad grants.
-Additionally, through gifts from the private donors and a grant from the U.S. Department of Education, BMI has previously offered competitive study abroad grants.
-While those grants have been suspended due to lack of funds, they will again be instated once reliable funding has been secured.
+Additionally, students have applied for and received funding for travel, research, and/or conference presentations from the English Department or the Graduate & Professional Students Association.

 Creative Writing at the University of Nevada, Las Vegas